Our principal subjects

 Our graduates are among the most successful in both the private and public sectors.
 Some follow careers in the specialist area of HRM.
 Others go on to find general graduate-entry management posts where people management knowledge and skills are increasingly important.

-The Department of Marketing at Strathclyde is highly regarded by employers and is widely recognised as the leading centre of marketing education and research in the UK.
+Marketing is a constantly evolving discipline and its wide-ranging scope will equip you for a variety of marketing and management careers.
+Marketing recognises the importance of understanding customer needs, communicating availability of products and creating customer satisfaction.
+The Department of Marketing is highly regarded by employers and is widely recognised as the leading centre of marketing education and research in the UK.

-Marketing graduates have an excellent understanding of customer requirements and how essential that is for organisations striving to be more competitive and profitable.
+Marketing graduates have an excellent understanding of customer requirements, and how essential that is for organisations striving to be more competitive and profitable.
 They have business awareness, can analyse and present information and communicate well, and our recent graduates have been recruited into a broad range of sectors.